Tobishima is the next tourism hot spot — it just doesn't know why yet | The Japan Times

 Takeda at JTB Central Japan has been involved in promoting tourism for approximately 20 local governments in the Chubu region.
 He places an emphasis on upgrading existing attractions to make them more appealing for visitors, and holds long discussions with residents to discover the main attractions for each area.

-In the case of the village of Achi, with which Takeda has been involved for the past six years, he heard comments from residents regarding the starry sky during discussions.
+In the case of the village of Achi, with which Takeda has been involved for the past six years, he heard residents comment on the starry sky during discussions.
 One resident said they take the starry sky for granted and that it is not something they would pay money to see in a planetarium, while another said his girlfriend from outside the village shed tears when she saw the night sky from the top of a mountain in the village.

 That inspired Takeda to come up with a tour to experience the breathtaking view of Achi’s starry sky, which has attracted a total of 350,000 visitors to the top of a featureless mountain in the countryside over the six years since.